TiancongHua/Left-Ventricle-Full-Quantification-Challenge-MICCAI-2019/README.md

 # Left-Ventricle-Full-Quantification-Challenge-MICCAI-2019

 ## Attention!
-This page is a temporary page for demonstrating challenge information, this chanllenge may start in early April.
+This page is a temporary page for demonstrating challenge information, this chanllenge was already started.

 ##Offical challenge website: https://lvquan19.github.io/.